 - UGC NET qualifiers are often exempted from entrance examinations for PhD admissions in the majority of universities.

-- JRF holders can be directly admitted to PhD with scholarship.
+- JRF holders can be directly admitted to a PhD with a scholarship.

 Government Employment:

-- Government jobs are also considered for education department, research institutes, and public sector undertaking (PSU) employment using UGC NET qualification.
+- Government jobs are also considered for the education department, research institutes, and public sector undertakings (PSUs) employment using the UGC NET 2026 qualification.

 Career in Research Institutions: